 Theodore Boone: The Accused

 Theodore Boone is back!
-And he's ready for his next big case
+And he's hot on the trail of Strattenburg's next big case.

 The accused was a wealthy man by the name of Pete Duffy, and his alleged crime was murder.
 According to the police and the prosecutors, Mr. Duffy strangled his lovely wife in their attractive home on the sixth fairway of a golf course where he, the accused, was playing golf that day, alone.
 If convicted, he would spend the rest of his life in prison.
 If acquitted, he would walk out of the courtroom a free man.
 As things turned out, the jury did not find him guilty, or not guilty.